openoereb/pyramid_oereb/doc/source/index.rst

 API).
 These need to be configured and prepared by the integrator of this package.
 Please read the dedicated part of documentation.

-For the moment we provide an adapter to get the PDF static extract from mapfishprint and
+For the moment we provide an adapter to get the PDF static extract from mapfishprint.

 =======
 For the moment we provide an adapter to get the PDF static extract from mapfishprint.